The funeral is an opportunity to capture special memories and recall moments of pride and delight in the life of the deceased.

 Some families may appreciate a return to the old tradition of having those attending the funeral bring food to share after the service, rather than having professional catering.

-A special poem or Bible reading will give extra meaning to the ceremony.
-Woolertons’ has a selection of appropriate poems, verses and readings.
+A special poem or reading will give extra meaning to the ceremony.
+Woolertons’ has a selection of appropriate poems, verses, and readings.
 In addition, the internet is a valuable resource for writings pertaining to loss and grief.
+You might request the celebrant to include a particular poem or verse, or you may have a family member that would like to do so.

-It can be a positive experience for family members, including grandchildren, and close friends to have a role at the funeral.
-They may be ushers or casket bearers, or they may deliver readings.
-Taking an active part in the service honours loved ones, makes the service personal for your family and helps all involved to recall the ceremony in a positive way in years to come.
+It can be a positive and memorable experience for family members, including grandchildren, and close friends to have a role at the funeral.
+They may be ushers or pall bearers, or they may deliver readings.
+Taking an active part in the service honors loved ones and adds a personal touch to the service This helps all involved to recall the ceremony in a positive way in years to come.